-Ms. Brown has performed in the works of Deborah Damast and Andrea Markus, the New Music and Dance Ensemble in Genoa, Italy and New York, in collaborations with New York composer/musician Jonathan Zalben., Benny Simon, Te Perez, SHEmotion (directed by Julie Klein), with the Movement of the People (directed by Joya Powell), and with Moore Dance Collective (directed by Sarah Moore).
+Ms. Brown has performed in the works of Deborah Damast and Andrea Markus, the New Music and Dance Ensemble in Genoa, Italy and New York, in collaborations with New York composer/musician Jonathan Zalben., Benny Simon, Te Perez-Ceccon, SHEmotion (directed by Julie Gibson), with the Movement of the People (directed by Joya Powell), and with Moore Dance Collective (directed by Sarah Moore).
 In addition, Ms. Brown has had her own work performed in New York City and performed in NYU Masters/Faculty concerts, at the Apollo Theatre, and in 2023 as a featured dancer in the "Still Life" music video for the band "Zopa".
 Ms. Brown continues to develop her pedagogy and training in both dance and yoga, completing Anusara Yoga immersions and the 200 hour Yoga Certification through Abhaya Yoga (Brooklyn), a 70 hour Yoga Tune Up® certification training, the "Teaching Contemporary LImon" two week intensive in NYC, the Lester Horton Pedagogy Workshop at the Ailey School, the Luigi Jazz Technique Intensive in NYC, the Simonson Dance Technique Method of Teacher Training, and the Progressing Ballet Technique Level 1 Certification.
 She is also a participating member of the National Dance Education Organization and has presented at conferences throughout the country since 2005 and was awarded the 2015 Outstanding Dance Educator Pre-K-12 Award from NYSDEA.